andrewchen0511/healthcheck-line-notify-telegram/README.md

 use crontab every minute to test once.
 request API or website status healthcheck.
-send message to line & telegram.
+send the message to line & telegram.

 https://officeguide.cc/python-line-notify-send-messages-images-tutorial-examples/